 Clearly, I have a job to do here . . .

 Since Little Boy won’t have the opportunity to spend time in a foreign country anytime soon, I went on a quest for multi-cultural children’s books for him.
-I found many.
-Here are a couple of my favorites you might want to check out in case you have young children in your life:
+I found many, and I trust you know how to find them by googling.
+Let me just mention one here that tickled my fancy:

 by Karen Lynn Williams